What are Skills?

 | Cursor | .cursor/skills/{skill-slug}/SKILL.md |

-Skills are currently available for Claude Code, Cursor, and GitHub Copilot.
+Skills are currently available for Claude Code, Cursor, GitHub Copilot, Codex,

 How Skills Differ from Commands and Standards